 - a more solid sense of who you are in the world

-- more ability to cope
+- more inner resources and ability to cope

 Training, qualifications & experience

-Level 4 Diploma in Therapeutic Counselling (person-centred approach), City Lit, London.
-(2013-2017).
+Diploma in Therapeutic Counselling (person-centred approach), City Lit, London.

-Certificate in Counselling Skills (person-centred approach), City Lit, London (2012-13)
+Certificate in Counselling Skills (person-centred approach), City Lit, London.

-I have been counselling adults for 4 years and accompanying and supporting people with focusing and listening skills for 7 years.
+I have been counselling adults for 7 years and accompanying and supporting people with focusing and listening skills for 10 years.

-I previously worked at the Centre for Better Health, Hackney E9 (2015-2017) and Trust The Process, Lewisham (SE8), a drug and alcohol recovery project (2014-2015).
+I worked at the Centre for Better Health, Hackney E9 and at Trust The Process, Lewisham (SE8), a drug and alcohol recovery project.